driessenslucas/researchproject/README.md

 ### Main Research Question

-> In which ways can reinforcement learning be applied to control an RF-car? (to let it drive through a maze)
+> Is it possible to transfer a trained RL-agent from a simulation to the real world? (case: maze)

 ### Sub Research Questions